accordproject/markdown-editor/README.md

 ### Example

-For an example React App see the `./examples/` folder.
+For an example React App, see the `./examples/` folder.

 A `TextArea` containing [CommonMark][CommonMark] synchronized with a `MarkdownEditor` component, rendered using [Slate][slate].